Wednesday July 10, 2024 - Room 5

 Abstract:

-An insight into these features will be given through-by-step description of development stages of a 3D Model of NEVA head with the 21-antenna system.
-Accuracy and usability of 3D EM simulation is shown using results for s parameters and near field for scenarios with and without stroke.
-Finally, it will be demonstrated that by post processing of these results using TSVD (Truncated Singular Value Decomposition) method the position and size of the stroke can be successfully detected.
+An insight into these features will be given through step-by-step description of development stages of a 3D Model of NEVA head with the 21-antenna system.
+Accuracy and usability of 3D EM simulation is shown using results for s-parameters and near-field for scenarios with and without stroke.
+Finally, it will be demonstrated that by post-processing of these results using TSVD (Truncated Singular Value Decomposition) method the position and size of the stroke can be successfully detected.

 Abstract: